 Bridge railings and separators on new and reconstruction projects shall be designed in accordance with the Structures Design Guidelines.
-On reconstruction projects, where an existing bridge is to remain, existing bridge rails must be replaced or upgraded unless the rail meets criteria for new traffic rail barriers.
-All FDOT Standard Traffic Railing Barriers conforming to the 700 Series Structures Standard Drawings, dated 2000 or later, and prior FDOT Standard "F-Shape" Traffic Railing Barriers conforming to superseded Structures Standard Drawings Indexes 700 and 14286 are both structurally and functionally adequate.
-Refer to Structures Standard Drawings Index I-799 for information on existing "F- Shape" Traffic Railing Barriers.
+On reconstruction projects, where an existing bridge is to remain, existing bridge railings must be replaced or upgraded unless the railing meets criteria for new traffic railings.
+All superseded FDOT Standard New Jersey Shape and F Shape Traffic Railings conforming to the designs shown in the Structures Manual, Volume 3, "Existing FDOT Traffic Railing Details", are both structurally and functionally adequate.